genevaers/Research-And-Development/POC-iterations/ASMcallingJAVA/README.md

 Run jobs ASMDEMOJ and LNKDEMOJ on MVS from the JCL library where they were copied in the previous step.
 Tailor them first to contain your USER-ID as &HLQ.
 These jobs build the following LOAD modules:

-JLKUPEX
-GVBJLENV
-GVBUR70
-TSTUR70
-GVBJGO95
+JLKUPEX, GVBJLENV, GVBUR70, TSTUR70 and GVBJGO95

 ## Build GVBJDLL used by GvbJavaDaemon